IsaiahNullByte/Cybernautblog/content/posts/redteam_1_9-16-23.md

 ``sudo ufw allow 443/tcp``

-Feel free to add any further firewall rules that are necessary for any other services you may decide to run.
-Now that the rules are created we actually need to enable them.
+Feel free to add any further firewall rules that are necessary for any other services you decide to run.
+Now that the rules are created we need to actually enable them.

 **Enable firewall rules**